Cheaper, Cleaner, and Safer: How Hydrogen Could Replace Oil

 As ExtremeTech explains, the major interest in hydrogen stems from its versatility; unlike solar power, it presents an energy source that can be successfully stored and transported, all while providing no negative impact environmentally while it is produced.

-Now, it’s easy to see why the prospect of a photosynthesis-inspired hydrogen production process is so exciting.
+It’s easy to see why the prospect of a photosynthesis-inspired hydrogen production process is so exciting.
 The system would be cheap, easy, and ultimately very lucrative.
 Not only that, but the environmental advantages would be immense, especially considering the challenges that await in the coming years due to climate change.
-Even in the aftermath of wars and natural disasters, energy production systems run off of simple resources like water and sunlight could be deployed almost anywhere, and run by almost anyone.
+Even in areas affected by wars and natural disasters, energy production systems that run off of simple resources like water and sunlight could be deployed, and successfully run by almost anyone.

 While there is still some work to be done, there are plenty of reasons to get excited by this latest breakthrough in biomimicry.
 If the technology can be successfully developed and methods for distributing it are in place, hydrogen may finally be able to solve the world’s energy issues in a cheap and easy way.